public class CreateTypeRequest extends Object implements org.apache.avro.generic.IndexedRecord

 .

-Creates a new type describing the layout of a table.
-The type definition is
+Creates a new type describing the columns of a table.
+The type definition is specified as a list of columns, each specified as a list of the column name, data type, and any column attributes.

 .